TengMCing/bushfire-conversation/README.md

-# bushfire-conversation
+## Open data shows lightning, not arson, was the likely cause of most Victorian bushfires last summer

+An article published on The Conversation.

-The code used for the analysis can be found in this [Github repository](https://github.com/TengMCing/bushfire-paper/tree/master/thesis)
+The full analysis can be found in this [Github repository](https://github.com/TengMCing/bushfire-paper/tree/master/thesis)